![]() |

 ||

-The back parking area has old drive-in style, two-way speakers with a sign: "When your order's ready, we will call you to the pick-up window."
+The parking area had a drive-in restaurant style, two-way speaker system with a sign: "When your order's ready, we will call you to the pick-up window."
 These speakers were used until around 2000.
-In 2011, the pharmacy closed and the signs were covered up.
-Since 2012, the building has housed Imperial Liquor.
-The building and the ball of the pestle which protrudes from the building were painted green.
-In 2016, the building was repainted again to resemble a margarita.
-The ball of the pestle is now red like a cherry.
+In 2011, the pharmacy closed and, a year later, the building began housing Imperial Liquor.
+The building was painted lime green with an olive-green pestle to simulate a giant margarita.
+In 2016, the building owner contacted muralist Bonie Bolen in Marietta, OH to carry the idea further.
+Bolen spent two weeks on scaffolding, hand-painting the building with ice cubes, lemon and lime wedges, as well as a salted rim.
+The pestle's ball was painted red to resemble a cherry on a stir stick.
+The drive-thru windows are still used by the liquor store, but the speaker poles have been removed.
 For more, see these websites: 1 and 2. [map] I don't believe this design from 1948 of a mortar & pestle drug store was ever built. |

-More Giant Mortars & Pestles:
+More Mortars & Pestles:

 Denver, CO Cambridge, MA [map] Hillsboro, OH |